cruncher/sparky/README.md

 <h1>Sparky</h1>

-<strong>Sparky is a model-agnostic live data binding view layer for an html/js app.
+<strong>Sparky is a model-agnostic live data binding view layer for an HTML/JS app.
 Sparky enhances the existing DOM with declarative data bindings, passes data properties through Django-style template filters and renders multiple changes in batches on browser frames.</strong>

 ## Quick start

+Sparky traverses the DOM automatically on <code>load</code>.
+It binds nodes with a
+<code>data-model</code> attribute to model objects stored in <code>Sparky.data</code>,
+and passes nodes with a <code>data-ctrl</code> attribute into controller functions stored in <code>Sparky.ctrls</code>.

 JS: